-A combination of high U.S. natural gas inventories and difficult year-over-year weather comparisons means that gas should continue to trade "at worse" than an 8:1 ratio with crude oil through Oct.
-31, Raymond James said in its latest "Stat of the Week."
+A combination of high U.S. natural gas inventories and difficult year-over-year weather comparisons means that gas should continue to trade “at worse” than an 8:1 ratio with crude oil through Oct.
+31, Raymond James analysts said in their latest “Stat of the Week.”

-Currently, Raymond James' model suggests that with normal summer weather and no major hurricane disruptions, summer-ending storage could flirt with an over-full situation.
-The analysts' model used the amount of gas injected last summer, estimated injections for 2006, and then added that figure into the record winter-end storage of about 1.675 Tcf.
+Currently, Raymond James’ model suggests that with normal summer weather and no major hurricane disruptions, summer-ending storage could flirt with an over-full situation.
+The analysts’ model started with the amount of gas injected last summer, estimated injections for 2006 and then added that figure into the record winter-end storage of about 1.675 Tcf.

 Overall, said the analysts, total U.S. gas supply is likely to be down about 1 Bcf/d relative to last summer mostly because of the production impairments caused by last year’s hurricanes.
 Adding in industrial demand growth, normal-weather electric demand growth, and “assuming all remaining economic demand growth increases by approximately 1%, we believe core (or nonweather driven) year-over-year gas demand will be up a modest 0.6 Bcf/d.”